Contact Information

 Hours: 90 (36 lecture, 54 laboratory)

-Introduction to drawing, including gesture and contour drawing; rendering of volumetric form showing light and shadow; description of forms in space; and basic principles of compositional arrangement.
+Introduction to quick and long forms of drawing; different types of line drawing including gesture and contour; rendering of volumetric form showing light and shadow; description of forms in space along with perspective drawing; and basic principles of compositional arrangement or placement of elements on the page.
 Instruction in the use of black and white drawing media including pencil, charcoal, and ink.
-References to various historical and cultural styles and techniques.
+References to various historical and cultural styles, including non-eurocentric examples and techniques.
 (C-ID ARTS 110) (CSU, UC)

 ART 0004B.
 Drawing II